Lawmakers scuffle in Hong Kong as eased coronavirus rules herald new wave of unrest

-With public health concerns over the covid-19 outbreak fading — Hong Kong recorded zero cases Friday, for the 12th time in the past 19 days — the territory is bracing for pro-democracy protests to return to the streets and a sharp rise in political tensions ahead of legislative elections in the fall.
+With public health concerns over the covid-19 outbreak fading — Hong Kong recorded zero new cases Friday, for the 12th time in the past 19 days — the territory is bracing for pro-democracy protests to return to the streets and a sharp rise in political tensions ahead of legislative elections in the fall.

 The spark for the tussle was a dispute over the leadership of a crucial committee in Hong Kong’s legislature.
-The House Committee has been unable to function for months, gridlocked over whether it should be led by pro-Beijing lawmaker Starry Lee or democrat Dennis Kwok.
+The body’s House Committee has been unable to function for months, gridlocked over whether it should be led by pro-Beijing lawmaker Starry Lee or Democrat Dennis Kwok.

 The paralysis has meant that several pieces of legislation — including a contentious bill that would criminalize mocking the Chinese national anthem — have been held up.
 Beijing’s offices that oversee Hong Kong affairs warned that pro-democracy lawmakers were engaged in “malicious filibustering” and were using “dirty tricks” to stall the work of the legislature.